LucasHenriqueDiniz/heartopia-winter-snow-sculture-autocliker/README.md

 ---

 ## FAQ / Troubleshooting

-### GitHub says “Sorry… can’t show files that are this big right now”
-That’s GitHub’s file preview limitation.
-Host the demo on YouTube (as done above) and keep only thumbnails in the repo.

 ### My clicks are slightly off (DPI / scaling)
 - Set Windows Display Scale to **100%**
 - Ensure the app is on the configured monitor (`monitor.index`)